yakimka/picodi/new_docs/topics/integrations.rst

     app = Starlette(routes=routes, middleware=middleware)

     # Run with: uvicorn app:app
-    # Accessing '/' and '/items' will show the same request_id per browser refresh,
+    # Accessing '/' will show the same request_id from the service and the view
-    # but different IDs across refreshes or different requests.
-    # The cleanup message will appear in the logs after each request finishes.
+    # this is because `get_request_id` has `RequestScope` scope

 ********************************
 FastAPI Integration
 ********************************

 FastAPI has its own powerful dependency injection system, primarily focused on route parameters, validation, and request data parsing.
 Picodi can complement FastAPI's system, especially for managing application-level services, shared resources, and complex dependency lifecycles that extend beyond a single request or need to be used outside of route handlers.

 Why Use Picodi with FastAPI?
 ============================
-*   **Scopes:** Manage dependency lifecycles beyond FastAPI's default (which is similar to Picodi's ``NullScope``).
-Use ``SingletonScope`` for shared clients, ``ContextVarScope``/``RequestScope`` for request-level caching.
+*   **Scopes:** Manage dependency lifecycles beyond FastAPI's default (which is similar to Picodi's :class:`~picodi.NullScope`).
+    Use :class:`~picodi.SingletonScope` for shared clients,
+    :class:`~picodi.ContextVarScope`/:class:`~picodi.integrations.fastapi.RequestScope` for request-level caching.
 *   **Consistency:** Use the same DI mechanism for dependencies shared between FastAPI routes, background tasks, CLI commands, etc.
 *   **Testability:** Leverage Picodi's overriding capabilities for application-level services.